UOL-CS/gitruler-c-1/readme.md

 It's decided to create a folder for great ideas and to remove some of the worst ones.

 1. Create a folder `files/ideas/great` (this is not a git action just creating a folder on your machine).
-2. [Use git to move](https://githowto.com/moving_files) `new-website.txt`, `better-signs.txt` and `hire-more-staff.txt` to the `files/ideas/great` folder.
+2. [Use git to move](https://githowto.com/moving_files) `new-website.txt`, `better-signs.txt` and `put-locks-on-the-doors.txt` to the `files/ideas/great` folder.
-3. [Remove](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) the files `smaller-plums.txt` and `blue-uniforms.txt` from git and commit this with the message "Remove bad ideas".
+3. Commit the moved files with the message "Move great ideas".
-4. Commit the moved files with the message "Move great ideas".
+4. [Remove](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) the files `smaller-plums.txt` and `blue-uniforms.txt` from git and commit this with the message "Remove bad ideas".
 5. Commit the removal of files with the message "Remove bad ideas".

 Once you are complete, push this repository.